Chocolate Peanut Butter Cake is rich and creamy, made with cocoa powder and peanut butter, ready in under 60 minutes!

 - Use this recipe to make cupcakes, then pipe the peanut butter buttercream frosting into the center of the cupcake and either dust with powdered sugar, or add more peanut butter buttercream frosting on top.

-Preheat the oven to 350 degrees and butter and dust with cocoa powder two 9" cake pans.
+- Preheat the oven to 350 degrees and butter and dust with cocoa powder two 9 inch cake pans.

-In a medium bowl combine the eggs, milk, oil and vanilla and add to the stand mixer on just until just combined (or it will make a dense cake) and finally add in the boiling water carefully and stir it in with a spatula or large spool until just combined (do not use the mixer, water is very hot).
+- In a medium bowl combine the eggs, milk, oil and vanilla and add to the stand mixer on low until just combined (or it will make a dense cake) and finally add in the boiling water carefully and stir it in with a spatula or large spoon until just combined (do not use the mixer, water is very hot).